 It also does not want company but gain only one point.
 I also don’t know which remedies are excellent for post-partum complaints.

 Stress and Nux vomica go hand-in-hand!
 Think of all the stress she’s been under–she got sent home from the hospital twice before they actually admitted her!
 She’s got a lot of pain–I don’t know why her joints hurt (drug side-effects?) but there was pain from that, plus hemorrhoids, plus the baby is apparently nursing constantly and painfully and not giving her a break AND she’s got sleep loss and visitors!
 Is this stressful or what?
-I’m telling everyone to read Shirley Reischman’s article on Nux vomica:
+I’m telling everyone to read Shirley Reischman’s article on Nux vomica as linked to above.

 As the article says: